neural-anarchist/neural-anarchist.github.io/_posts/2025-08-22-heart-of-the-matter.md

 I really overthought things recently.

-In short, it was a sorrowful debate between apriorism and aposteriorism ideas that haunted me and shook my faith.
+In short, it was a sorrowful debate between apriorism and aposteriorism ideas, deeply associated with crafting the "perfect" mindset.
+Pieces of my recent life under these lens of undefine haunted me and shook my faith.

 Faithfully, I'll just need a little more time to go through all the unpleasantness and make an agreement with my conflicting inner self.
 But before all that resolves and I'm able to find a balance of settling my own entropy and casting out the entropy, these many things I shall keep to myself.

 And even if this process takes forever...

-We are still united on that very path.
+I know that the rest of the world is unified with me on that very path.

 Everyone bears a unique burden from the world, but doesn't the suffering also hint a greater purpose for us to come by?

-See you on the way to the other side.
+I guess I'll be meeting these  wandering souls on the way to the other side.